Islamic State: Leadership and governance

-In September 2019, a statement attributed to ISIL's propaganda arm, the Amaq news agency, claimed that Abdullah Qardash was named as al-Baghdadi's successor.
+In September 2019, a statement attributed to IS's propaganda arm, the Amaq news agency, claimed that Abdullah Qardash was named as al-Baghdadi's successor.
 Analysts dismissed this statement as a fabrication, and relatives were reported as saying that Qardash died in 2017.
-Rita Katz, a terrorism analyst and the co-founder of SITE Intelligence, noted that the alleged statement used a different font when compared to other statements and it was never distributed on Amaq or ISIL channels.
+Rita Katz, a terrorism analyst and the co-founder of SITE Intelligence, noted that the alleged statement used a different font when compared to other statements and it was never distributed on Amaq or IS channels.

 On 29 October 2019, Trump stated on social media that al-Baghdadi's "number one replacement" had been killed by American forces, without giving a name.
-A U.S. official later confirmed that Trump was referring to ISIL spokesman and senior leader Abul-Hasan al-Muhajir, who was killed in a U.S. airstrike in Syria two days earlier.
-On 31 October, ISIL named Abu Ibrahim al-Hashemi al-Qurayshi as Baghdadi's successor.
-On 3 February 2022, it was reported by a US official that al-Hashimi killed himself and members of his family by triggering an explosive device during a counter-terrorism raid by the US Joint Special Operations Command.
-On 30 November 2022, ISIL announced that their unidentified leader had been killed in battle and named a successor, providing no additional information other than his psuedonym.
-A spokesman for U.S. Central Command confirmed that ISIL's leader had been killed in mid-October by anti-government rebels in southern Syria.
-On 16 February 2023, senior ISIS leader Hamza al-Homsi blew himself up in a U.S.-led raid in Syria.
+A U.S. official later confirmed that Trump was referring to IS spokesman and senior leader Abul-Hasan al-Muhajir, who was killed in a U.S. airstrike in Syria two days earlier.
+On 31 October, IS named Abu Ibrahim al-Hashemi al-Qurayshi as Baghdadi's successor.
+On 3 February 2022, it was reported by a US official that al-Hashimi killed himself and members of his family by triggering an explosive device, during a counter-terrorism raid by the US Joint Special Operations Command.
+On 30 November 2022, IS announced that their next leader, Abu al-Hasan al-Hashimi al-Qurashi, had been killed in battle and named a successor, providing no additional information other than his pseudonym, Abu al-Hussein al-Husseini al-Qurashi, who was believed to be the Islamic State's first Syrian chief.
+A spokesman for U.S. Central Command confirmed that IS's leader had been killed in mid-October by anti-government rebels in southern Syria.
+On 16 February 2023, senior IS leader Hamza al-Homsi blew himself up in a U.S.-led raid in Syria.
+On 23 April 2023, IS leader Abu al-Hussein al-Husseini al-Qurashi was killed in an attack on his residence at Jindires, in the northwestern Idlib Governorate.
+Turkey claimed responsibility for his death, while the Islamic State claimed that al-Husseini al-Qurashi was killed in a shootout with Tahrir al-Sham (HTS) forces.
+Subsequently, the Islamic State named Abu Hafs al-Hashimi al-Qurashi as their new leader.
+In late August 2025, US Special Forces carried out a helicopter raid at Atmeh, near the Turkish border region.
+They killed two senior IS leaders in the raid, including a figure who was believed to be next-in-line for the Islamic State leadership.
+Analysts believe that the Islamic State is headquartered in the northwestern Idlib Governorate region, near the Turkish border, ever since the group lost their last territorial stronghold at Al-Baghuz Fawqani in Spring 2019.